 You can commemorate the day by riding public transport, just like APTA’s slogan for the day goes, “Dump the Pump.
 Ride Transit.”
 One study shows that spending one dollar on public transport returns four dollars to the country’s economy.
-If your household owns more than one car, you can choose to ride together to save upto ten thousand dollars in gas money every year.
+If your household owns more than one car, you can choose to ride together to save up to ten thousand dollars in gas money and gas taxes every year.
 As the years have progressed, car technology has improved immensely, and today, we have hybrid and electric cars that have either reduced gas usage or completely taken gas out of the picture.
 Such inventions are great news not only for the economy but also for the environment.
 Billions have already been spent on the fossil fuel industry, from the discovery of fossil fuel resources to building fossil fuel extraction plants and sustaining them.
 In all this scenario, the environment takes a hit for the worse because of pollution.
 Many species are on the verge of extinction.
 Furthermore, humans have had to pay the price because of the increase in diseases due to pollution.
 For instance, millions worldwide die due to a disease they wouldn’t have suffered from had pollution levels been lower.

 National Dump the Pump Day timeline